 This two-day course provides in-depth coverage of the concepts needed to effectively design and analyze a software architecture.
 The essential considerations for defining any architecture are carefully examined and then illustrated through application of the SEI Attribute-Driven Design (ADD) software architecture design method.
-This course also explores architecture analysis in-depth and introduces the SEI Quality Attribute Workshop (QAW) and the SEI Architecture Tradeoff Analysis Method (ATAM).
-Through multiple exercises, participants study an application of these methods and get a chance to apply them to sample problems.
+This course also explores architecture analysis in-depth and introduces the SEI Quality Attribute Workshop (QAW), the SEI Architecture Tradeoff Analysis Method (ATAM), and several lightweight evaluation techniques.
+Through multiple exercises, participants get a chance to apply these methods to sample problems.

-This course is based on the books Software Architecture in Practice, 2nd Edition and Evaluating Software Architectures: Methods and Case Studies.
+This course is based on the books Designing Software Architectures: A Practical Approach and Software Architecture in Practice, 3rd edition.

 The prerequisite for this course is the Software Architecture: Principles and Practices course, which is available as instructor-led classroom training and as eLearning.

 This course provides attendees with in-depth coverage of the concepts needed to effectively design and analyze a software architecture.
 After attending this course, participants will have a better understanding of

 Participants will receive a copy of lecture slides, exercise materials, and the book Designing Software Architectures: A Practical Approach.

 This 2-day course meets at the following times: